Narada Bhakti Sutra: Items to avoid

 Alongside the acceptance of positive practices in the cultivation of bhakti, the text also describes items which should be avoided by the aspiring bhakta.
 Intimate dealings with others who are against the path of bhakti or who indulge in sinful habits is described as potentially dangerous for one attempting to purify their consciousness: "Material association is the cause of lust, anger, confusion, forgetfulness, loss of intelligence, and total calamity".
 It further explains that only one who abandons such material association, serves the sages and becomes selfless in their dealings, renouncing desires for profit or gain, can cross beyond the ocean of illusion.
-Even the Vedas are given as an object to renounce for one for wants to obtain pure and uninterrupted love for God.
-In later chapters however an instruction is also given that respect should be shown for all scriptures which promote bhakti (devotion) and an aspirant bhakta should endeavour to follow the instructions of such texts.
+Even the Vedas are given as an object to renounce for one who wants to obtain pure and uninterrupted love for God.
+In later chapters, however, an instruction is also given that respect should be shown for all scriptures which promote bhakti (devotion), and an aspirant bhakta should endeavour to follow the instructions of such texts.

 The nature of pure love

-The text states that the true nature of pure love of God is beyond description, but this does not restrict God from revealing it to those who are qualified.
-Once this pure love is obtained it says that a person "looks only at the Lord, hears only about Him, speaks only of Him, and thinks only of Him".
+The text states that the true nature of the pure love of God is beyond description, but this does not restrict God from revealing it to those who are qualified.
+Once this pure love is obtained, it says that a person "looks only at the Lord, hears only about Him, speaks only of Him, and thinks only of Him".
 Secondary forms of this love are given as stepping stones which bring one to the perfectional stage, with each stage nearer to perfection being better than those preceding it.
 It is also stated that perfection is attained much more easily by bhakti than by any other process.
 The reason is that "bhakti does not depend on any other authority for its validity, being itself the standard of authority.
 Furthermore, bhakti is the embodiment of peace and supreme ecstasy.".

 Ultimate attachment

-In conclusion the sutra gives an instruction to "patiently endure" until the perfectional stage of bhakti becomes manifest, whilst cultivating qualities such as nonviolence, honesty, cleanliness, compassion and faith.
-Again it is said that the Lord "reveals Himself to His devotees" and that bhakti is the most precious of all possessions.
+In conclusion, the sutra gives an instruction to "patiently endure" until the perfectional stage of bhakti becomes manifest, whilst cultivating qualities such as nonviolence, honesty, cleanliness, compassion and faith.
+Again, it is said that the Lord "reveals Himself to His devotees" and that bhakti is the most precious of all possessions.

-Next a list of forms of attachment is given, through which a devotee should attain a loving feeling towards God, including :
+Next, a list of forms of attachment is given, through which a devotee should attain a loving feeling towards God, including :